St. George's Chapel: Prince Philip's final resting place | DW | 16.04.2021

 St. George's Chapel at Windsor Castle is 72 meters (236 feet) long, which makes the term "chapel" a bit misleading; the building looks more like a cathedral.

-Prince Philip will find his final resting place here.
-Windsor Castle is the official residence of Queen Elizabeth II, and it's where the Duke of Edinburgh lived along her side.
+Prince Philip will find his final resting place there.
+Windsor Castle is the official residence of Queen Elizabeth II, and it's where the Duke of Edinburgh lived at her side.

 St. George's Chapel is the Windsors' wedding, christening and funeral church.
 Harry and Meghan were married there and their son, Archie Harrison Mountbatten-Windsor, Prince Philip's great-grandson, was baptized in the castle chapel.
 Many members of the royal family are buried there, including King Henry VIII, next to whose tomb in the chancel Prince Philip's coffin will be laid.